 The ice cream is the base of your sundae; just like content is the base of your page.
 This should take up the most real estate of your page.
 You want your content to be readable and understandable.
 Regular paragraph text does just this.
 It may seem “vanilla” and a little boring, but this is what a majority of your page should be.
 Everything else is there to accent and support your content.

-The Fudge – Supporting Images or Accordions/Tabs
+The Fudge – Supporting Images, Accordions, Additional Functionality

 The Sprinkles and Cherry – Styling Elements

-- Heading tags: Use these separate sections of content.
+- Heading tags: Use these to separate sections of content.
 Like the title says, they should be used for headings, not large chunks of text.
 Heading tags can be very difficult to read in anything larger than a sentence (a short sentence).

 - Block quotes: We recommend using these only once or twice (if absolutely needed) on a page.
 They should be used to pull out an interested stat/fact or a quote from somebody.
 These are generally styled in an eye-catching manner, which is why they should be used sparingly.
-Too many of them the page becomes too distracting to read.
+Too many of them the page becomes distracting to read.

 - Buttons: Buttons are used to link out to another page or document.
 Not every link on your page needs to be placed in side of a button.
 They should be used as a “call to action” where you want to make sure a viewer clicks.